Angles6230/Certification-Notes/CCNA Study.md

 	Once OSPF is actived on an interface, the router starts sending OSPF hello messages Default hello timer is 10s on Ethernet/ Dead timer is 40s Hello Msgs are multicast to 224.0.0.5
-	Neighbor States
+			OSPF hello packets are used for neighbor adjacency and DR/BDR election Neighbor States
 		(Damn Its 2, Send Emails Later Fucker)
 		OSPF is activated on interface